-The Senate Chamber is a little smaller in size than the House Chamber and accommodates Ohio's 33 Senators.
+The Senate Chamber is approximately the same size as the House Chamber and accommodates Ohio's 33 Senators.
 Gallery seating for the public lines both sides of the Senate Chamber floor, and visitors also may stand in the rear lobby by the Chamber doors.
 The reupholstered sofas in the gallery are original and also underwent a restoration.

 Senate Chamber Floor